Dún Laoghaire Lifeboat Station: Kingstown Lifeboat Disaster

 The Kingstown No. 1 Lifeboat Hannah Pickard (ON 308) was also launched, with nine lifeboat men, and six men from HMS Melampus.
-It too was capsized, although this time, the No.1 lifeboat self-righted, and all the crew managed to regain the boat.
+It too was capsized, although this time, the No. 1 lifeboat self-righted, and all the crew managed to regain the boat.
 Sighting the upturned No.2 lifeboat, they continued to search for survivors for 45 minutes, until oars were lost in the terrible conditions, and the No. 1 lifeboat was driven ashore at Blackrock.
-Further attempts to reach the vessel, by the lifeboat Aaron Stark Symes (ON 292), and two tug boats, also failed, and the Palme, for now, was left to her fate.
+Further attempts by the lifeboat Aaron Stark Symes (ON 292), and two tug boats, also failed to reach the lifeboat men or the stricken vessel, and the Palme, for now, was left to her fate.

-The following day, the steamship Tearaght managed to reach the vessel, and the Master, his wife and child, 17 crew, and the ship's cat, were saved.
+The following day, the steamship Tearaght managed to reach the vessel, and all twenty people on board, along with the ship's cat, were saved.
 Capt.
 Thomas McCombie of the Tearaght was awarded the RNLI Gold Medal.
-A fund for the families of the lifeboat men lost was set up, with £2200 coming from the Institution. £300 was given to the families by the Russian Government.
-The No.2 lifeboat was beyond repair, and the station was closed for the next three years.
+A fund for the families of the lifeboat men lost was set up, with £2,200 coming from the Institution. £300 was given to the families by the Russian Government.
+The Civil Service No.7 was beyond repair, and the No. 2 station was closed for the next three years.
 A granite memorial sitting by the current lifeboat station records the names of those men lost.

 1900 onwards

-A new lifeboat house and slipway, costing £2,350, was constructed in 1901 for the new No.2 Lifeboat, which was another lifeboat funded by the Civil Service, and named Dunleary (Civil Service No.7) (ON 409).
+A new lifeboat house and slipway, costing £2,350, was constructed in 1901, for a new No.2 Lifeboat, which was another lifeboat funded by the Civil Service, and named Dunleary (Civil Service No.7) (ON 409).
 The No. 2 station would become the primary station in 1911, when the No.1 lifeboat Hannah Pickard (ON 308) was withdrawn from service, and the No.1 station closed.

 In 1917, the lifeboat house and slipway were modified, at a cost of £1,550, in preparation for the arrival of the first motor-powered lifeboat to be placed at Kingstown.
-In 1919, a 45-foot Watson-class lifeboat, costing £6,074, with a 60 bhp Tylor D1 6-cylinder petrol-engine, was placed at Kingstown, again taking the name Dunleary (Civil Service No.7) (ON 658).
+In 1919, a 45-foot Watson-class lifeboat, costing £6,074, with a 60-bhp 'Tylor D1' 6-cylinder petrol-engine, was placed at Kingstown, again taking the name Dunleary (Civil Service No.7) (ON 658).

 In 1920, the town of Kingstown would revert to its original name, this time taking the Irish form Dún Laoghaire, rather than the anglicised "Dunleary".
-It is not known whether the name of the lifeboat station was changed at the same time, but from this point, it shall be known as Dún Laoghaire Lifeboat Station.
+It is not known whether the name of the lifeboat station was changed at the same time, but from this point, it shall be referred to as Dún Laoghaire Lifeboat Station.

-Acting Second Coxswain W. Kelly was accorded "The Thanks of the Institution inscribed on Vellum" in 1947, when, in temporary command of the Dún Laoghaire lifeboat Dunleary II (ON 814), 45 lives were saved from the M.V.
+Acting Second Coxswain W. Kelly was accorded 'The Thanks of the Institution inscribed on Vellum' in 1947, when, in temporary command of the Dún Laoghaire lifeboat Dunleary II (ON 814), 45 lives were saved from the M.V.
 Bolivar.
 The vessel had been wrecked on the Kish Bank, 7.5 mi from Kingstown, and had broken in two.
 The owners awarded 100 guineas to the Dún Laoghaire Lifeboat Station.